AmrutaKulkarni01/spellings-quiz/README.md

 ### Content

 -   My 8 year old daughter inspired me to create such a quiz app.
 She is fond of solving quizes.
 Hence I thought of creating a quiz application which will make kids learn something.
+-   While implementing the sequence of tasks in the quiz, I referrred to the 'Love Maths Project'.
 -   I took idea of creating Modal Box and its styling from https://www.w3schools.com/

 ### Media